valentinradu/Trellis/README.md

 try await cluster.send(action: PlayerAction.play)
 ```

-### The state

-Each reducer service owns its state, meaning no other service should mutate it.

-### The reducers
+### The `Reducer` service

-Reducers are services that mutate state in response to actions.
+Reducers are services that own their state and mutate it in response to actions.
 Their reduce function signature is `(inout State, Action) -> SideEffect?`, where the side effect is a function itself: `(Dispatch, Context) -> Void`.
 Finally, `Dispatch` is a function as well: `(Action) -> Void`, used to publish new actions to the service cluster during the side effect.
 This works great for injecting dependencies and unit testing without touching the framework itself.
 A regular reduce function looks something like this:

 ```swift